consistent-milk12/docs-md/generated_docs/gimli/read/index.md

 - `fn add_sized(self, length: u64, size: u8) -> Result<Self>`

   Add a length to an address of the given size.

+  Returns an error for overflow.

 - `fn wrapping_add_sized(self, length: u64, size: u8) -> Self`

   Add a length to an address of the given size.

+  Wraps the result to the size of the address to allow for the possibility that the length is a negative value.

 - `fn zeros() -> Self`